Piping Design and Layout, Piping Materials

 Where,

-P = 1400 PSIG
+P = 20 Mpa

 D: Outside Diameter of the pipe

 The equation for the pipe wall thickness is based upon the outside diameter of the pipe because the outside diameter of the pipe is constant.
-Whereas the inside diameter of the pipe varies per the pipe wall thickness.
+Whereas the inside diameter of the pipe varies as per the pipe wall thickness.

-We can get the outside diameter of pipe from the below standards-
+We can get the outside diameter of pipe from the below standards:

-• ASME B36.10M: for wrought steel (CS, LAS & LTCS) Pipes
+• ASME B36.10M: for wrought steel pipes

 • ASME B36.19M: for stainless steel pipes